Stars1233/ScienceBoard/README.md

     - `overflow_style`: affect the way we detect overflow of token; you can customize your own style by adding `{style}()` under [`Overflow`](sci/base/agent.py?plain=1#L24);
     - `code_style`: affect the way we process code blocks when communicating with models; you can customize your own style by adding `wrap_{style}()` and `extract_{style}()` under [`CodeLike`](sci/base/prompt.py?plain=1#L84).
 2. [`Tester`](sci/Tester.py?plain=1#L225): `__init__()` only register a new config. use `__call__()` for actual evaluation after init.
-    - `tasks_path`: the directory or file path for json file(s) of task(s); all `*.json` files under the path will be recursively read when a directory path is provided;
+    - `tasks_path`: the directory or file path for json file(s) of task(s); all `*.json` files under the path specified will be recursively loaded when a directory path is provided;
     - `logs_path`: the directory path for log files and will be created automatically when not existed; the structure of the directory will be arranged according to that under `tasks_path`;
     - `community`: the way of cooperation among multiple agents; use [`AllInOne`](sci/base/community.py?plain=1#L52) for standard setting inherited from OSWorld;
-    - `ignore`: skipped when log shows that the task is finished (by checking the existence of `result.out`) if set to `True`; so you can re-run the same program to retry failure cases;
+    - `ignore`: skipped when log indicates that the task is finished (by checking the existence of `result.out`) if set to `True`; so you can re-run the same program to retry failure cases only;
-    - `debug`: finish the task manually instead of calling models;
+    - `debug`: finish the tasks manually instead of calling models;
-    - `relative`: allow VM to execute `pyautogui` code with relative coordinates; basically used by InternVL-3.
+    - `relative`: allow VM to execute `pyautogui` codes with relative coordinates; basically used by InternVL-3.

 ### 🚧 Possible Exceptions
 1. Error when initializing: